Decentralized AI: how it works and the benefits

 ○ How does decentralized AI work?

 Decentralized artificial intelligence is based on the use of distributed technologies such as blockchain.
 In fact, every node in a network can participate in data processing and decision-making without the intervention of a central authority.
 These technologies enable exchanges between nodes to be secured by consensus mechanisms.
+Decentralized AI also relies on edge computing to process data locally on nearby devices or servers instead of remote data centers, and on federated learning to train models on multiple devices without sharing raw data.
 We can take as an example, those used in crypto-currency systems (proof of work or proof of stake).

 Here's an outline of how it works: